Perspective | This photographer is addressing the dilemma of how to represent protesters in an age of social media and facial recognition technology

 “Josh”

-Always in the buffer zone between the marchers and the police, Josh deals with protecting protesters and deescalating potentially dangerous situation with the police or even other civilians.
+Always in the buffer zone between the marchers and the police, Josh deals with protecting protesters and de-escalating potentially dangerous situations with the police or even other civilians.
 He stays in front to protect those behind him.
-Because of his active taking on the police force, he’s at a high risk to be targeted and arrested, and hence, remains careful to not show his identity any more than he has to.
+Because of his active taking on the police force, he’s at a high risk to be targeted and arrested, and hence remains careful to not show his identity any more than he has to.

 “Emmanuel”